 Traveling to Italy and curious about what to eat in Rome?
-Read on for recommendations for pizza, pasta, and gelato stops, as well as a very special vineyard in Frascati.In June, Rene and I flew to Europe to attend a massive family reunion in Poland.
-We figured we’d take advantage of the transatlantic flight and spend a few extra days in a city neither of us has been to before: Rome!Gnocchi al ragù at Osteria da Mario Planning our visit to Rome was no easy feat.
-I spent weeks asking around for recommendations, reading dozens of articles about what to eat in . . .
+Read on for recommendations for pizza, pasta, and gelato stops, as well as a very special vineyard in Frascati.Gnocchi al ragù at Osteria da Mario Planning our visit to Rome was no easy feat.
+I spent weeks asking around for recommendations, reading dozens of articles about what to eat in Rome, and going down the YouTube rabbit hole trying to find all the must-see attractions.
+I ended up with a list so long it made my head spin, and attempting to cram it all into 4.5 days proved so overwhelming, that I . . .

 You will enter through the door of the restaurant that can easily be missed among the sea of eateries near Forum des Halles.
 You will be greeted by a textbook version of a French waiter in the entrance near the worn down bar.
 “Bonsoir.
 Vous avez réservé?”
 Yes, you will have wanted to have called ahead and reserved a table, “Oui, monsieur.”You will be seated in the old-timey, red checker tablecloth-ed dining room, quite likely at a table where someone else is already sitting.
 You will squeeze your hips past the other diners to take your seats and politely nod to . . .